Frans Timmermans: Diplomatic career

-On 1 August 1987, Timmermans was discharged from military service in the Royal Netherlands Army.
-Timmermans joined the Dutch Civil Service as an officer in the Integration Department at the Ministry of Foreign Affairs, in The Hague.
-On 1 July 1990, he was appointed Deputy Secretary of the Dutch Embassy in Moscow, Russia.
-On 1 September 1993, he returned to the Ministry of Foreign Affairs, as Deputy Head of the Bureau for European Development Cooperation.
-On 15 March 1994, he left the Ministry of Foreign Affairs becoming Assistant to European Commissioner Hans van den Broek.
-Timmermans moved from this post a year later on 15 March 1995, to become Senior Advisor and Private Secretary to Max van der Stoel, the High Commissioner for National Minorities of the Organization for Security and Co-operation in Europe (OSCE).
+Timmermans completed his military service in the Royal Netherlands Army, where he served as a private first class and Russian POW interrogator with the Military Intelligence and Security Service, until his discharge in August 1987.
+Immediately thereafter, he joined the Ministry of Foreign Affairs as an Officer in the Integration Department, focusing on European cooperation and international affairs.
+In 1990, he was appointed Second Secretary at the Dutch Embassy in Moscow, where he served during a period of major political change following the dissolution of the Soviet Union.
+He returned to the Ministry of Foreign Affairs in 1993 as Deputy Head of the Bureau for European Development Cooperation, overseeing European aid and partnership programs.

+In 1994, Timmermans left the ministry to work as Assistant to Hans van den Broek, the European Commissioner for External Relations at the time.
+A year later, he became Senior Advisor and Private Secretary to Max van der Stoel, then serving as the High Commissioner on National Minorities for the Organization for Security and Co-operation in Europe (OSCE), a position he held until entering national politics in 1998.